 - Dr Jennifer Cahill is a dermatologist who also runs a monthly clinic, and assists with various research projects.

 - Ms Amanda Palmer is a registered nurse, health promotion officer and research assistant and co-ordinates Contact Allergen Bank Australia.

 - Ms Allison Muis provides administration support and manages bookings for the patch testing clinics.

 - Each year a new research fellow is employed.
-The current research fellow is Dr Claire Higgins.
-Each year the research fellow assists in the occupational dermatology clinic and contributes to many research projects and publications.
+The current research fellow is Dr Kate Dear.
+Each year the research fellow assists in the Occupational Dermatology Clinic and contributes to many research projects and publications.